ncatlab/nlab-content/pages/3/8/4/0/483/content.md

 ## Idea

 A _directed topological space_ is a [[topological space]] $X$ in which there is some 'sense of direction'.
-This can happen in various different ways and the level of the 'directedness' can be different in different situations, so naturally there are several 'competing' ideas, but the beginning of a consensus on what the overarching idea is.
+This can happen in various different ways, and the level of the 'directedness' can be different in different situations, so there are several 'competing' ideas, but the beginning of a consensus on what the overarching idea is.

-If one bases homotopy theory on the idea of a [[singular simplex]] or more generally a singular cell of any shape, then there is no way in which a 'sense of direction' can be encode.
-If we have a path in a space we can go along it (traverse it) in either direction, from 0 to 1 or from 1 to 0.
-From this perspective a directed space is one in which not every singular cell $\Delta^n \to X$ (for $\Delta^n$ the standard topological [[simplex]]) is supposed to be _traversable_ in all directions, in some sense: instead these $k$-dimensional _paths_ may have a _direction_ .
+If one bases homotopy theory on the idea of a [[singular simplex]] or, more generally, a singular cell of any shape, then there is no way in which a 'sense of direction' can be encoded.
+If we have a path in a space, we can travel along it in either direction, from 0 to 1 or from 1 to 0.
+From this perspective, a directed space is one in which not every singular cell $\Delta^n \to X$ (for $\Delta^n$ the standard topological [[simplex]]) is supposed to be _traversable_ in all directions, in some sense: instead, these $k$-dimensional _paths_ may have a _direction_.

-As an example one can base the 'sense of direction' on a closed [[preorder]] or [[partial order]], (that is a [[pospace]]),so that the paths from the directed interval $[0,1]$ with the usual order to the space $X$, can only be 'traversed' in one direction.
+As an example, one can base the 'sense of direction' on a closed [[preorder]] or [[partial order]] (that is, a [[pospace]]), so that the paths from the directed interval $[0,1]$ with the usual order to the space $X$ can only be 'traversed' in one direction.
 Another example which does not fit into this first type would be the directed circle.

 <svg
    xmlns:dc="http://purl.org/dc/elements/1.1/"